Leading North Carolina Social Security Disability Lawyers

 If you disagree with the Appeals Council’s decision, you can file a lawsuit in federal court to further challenge the Social Security Administration’s unfavorable decision.
 If the district court upholds the unfavorable decision, then you can appeal the decision to the U.S. Circuit Court of Appeals and possibly the U.S. Supreme Court.

 Simply applying for disability benefits can be confusing, time consuming, and frustrating.
 Most applications are denied and multiple appeals are needed to challenge the Social Security Administration’s unfavorable decisions.
-As a result, it is important to have an attorney to help you through every step of the process.
-If you are ready to file an application for disability benefits or you need to appeal an unfavorable decision, call the experienced and knowledgeable social security disability attorneys at Daggett Shuler today for your free consultation at 336-724-1234.
+As a result, it is important to have an attorney to help you through every step of the Social Security Disability process.
+If you are ready to file an application for disability benefits or you need to appeal an unfavorable decision, call the experienced and knowledgeable social security disability lawyers at Daggett Shuler today for your free consultation at 336-724-1234.